Never Ending Tour 2018

 The Never Ending Tour is the popular name for Bob Dylan's endless touring schedule since June 7, 1988.
+The tour began on March 22, 2018 and concluded on December 3, 2018.

 Background

 Six concerts taking place in Italy were announced by ticketone.it on November 7, 2017.
 Further concerts in Portugal, Spain, Switzerland, Germany, Austria and the Czech Republic were released over the following week.

 On March 15 it was announced by Billboard that Dylan and his band would be headlining the Fuji Rock Festival in Japan.
 Almost two months later further dates in Asia were announced along with a tour of Australia and New Zealand.
 On August 3 a final show in Sydney was scheduled to take place at the Enmore Theatre, his first performance at the venue.

 On May 25 a single concert was announced at Thackerville's WinStar World Casino Global Event Center and on August 3 a further four concerts were added to Dylan's Fall touring schedule.
 A further twenty-three concerts were announced on August 6.